muratk3n/thirdwave/en/2019/03/article13.md

 ---

-I was uploading a video of a wedding the other day, of a video I shot myself, but because of the music playing in the background (commercial! copyright!) it was flagged by YT.
+I was uploading a video of a wedding the other day, a video I shot myself, but because of the music playing in the background (commercial! copyright!) it was flagged by YT.

-When I walk by a house where music is playing, I overhear music, does it get flagged?
+When I walk by a house where music is playing, I overhear music, does this music it get flagged?
 This is insanity.
 Copyrights, as well as patents need to be abolished.
 You can't police this stuff effectively in the knowledge-age, in a preemptive fashion.
 Instead of filtering beforehand, we need to incentivize rewards / likes afterhand, after the release of content.

 So protest, great.
 Smash.